elcarimay/OPIC/Academy/why.md

 정말 빨리 – which is 좋아 – 다시 말해서 it’s easy to spend시간을 내가 00 할 때

-I usually enjoy shopping when I kill time.
-Because actually I don't really
+Well, as you may know, there are some times when I kill time.
-like wasting time.
-But when I do shopping, it's not only fun but also it
-helps me to relieve my stress and to maintain my health.
-And of course
-time goes really fast.
-Which is really nice.
-What I'm saying is, doing
-shopping is a easy way for me to spend time.
+In the case, I usually play basketball with my son.
+Because actually I don't really like wasting time.
+But when I play basketball with my son, it's not only fun but also it helps me to relieve my stress and it's alse maintain my health.
+And it's obviously that time goes really fast.
+I mean I don't even notice how time passes by when playing basketball with my son which is really good.
+In other words it's definitely one of the easiest ways to spend time.
+I'm in kill time.
 ```